hantsy/spring-microservice-sample/README.md

 | /posts/{slug}/comments | POST        | {'content':'test content'}               | 201                                      | Create a new comment of the certain post |

-### Create an entity
+### Create a new Entity

-A domain entity is a persistent object in DDD concept, JPA @Entity a is a good match.
+A domain entity is a persistent object in DDD concept, JPA `@Entity` a is a good match.

 Create our first entity `Post`.